 Expert Opinion“Although our results are again positive, and show an overall improvement from last year, we recognise that there's still work to do and remain committed to improvement.
 Part of this includes the hard work taking place to ensure our people policies are developed to support the improvement in gender balance across the organisation.

 We have an ambition to be a leading responsible business, and we demonstrate that by championing fairness, diversity, equality and inclusion.
 It was hugely pleasing to see that our colleagues recognised our efforts, with diversity being the highest scoring area in last year's Great Place to Work survey."
-Susana Berlevy - Chief People Officer
+Susana Berlevy - Group Chief People Officer